WhazzItToYa/Streamerbot-SociaBuzz/README.md

 The extension relies on Discord and the DiscoBot extension to receive donation notifications, as SociaBuzz does not provide a direct way for Streamer.bot to receive them.

 Go to [Mustached Maniac's DiscoBot page](https://mustachedmaniac.com/multi-platform-extensions/discobot-discord-integration) and follow the instructions to download, install, and configure it to work with your Discord server.
-The donation to download is optional, but encouraged.
+The donation is optional, but encouraged.

 ### Set up SociaBuzz Discord Notifications